 Add patties back to the crockpot: Return the patties to the crockpot and gently cover with the gravy.

 Ready to serve: Serve with mashed potato, plain rice, or noodles.

 Quick Note: We use cornstarch in the crockpot version instead of flour because it needs to cook first to remove the raw taste, which won’t be possible in a crockpot.
 The flour will need a longer time to thicken the gravy.

 In the fridge: You can place the leftover in an airtight container and place it in the refrigerator for up to 4 days.
 Keep in mind that the gravy is made of flour, and the texture of the gravy will get thicker when refrigerated.

 To heat this dish, add two tablespoons of water to it and heat it on the stove or in a microwave.
 If heating on a stovetop, make sure to stir the gravy.
 When heating in a microwave, stop the heating process after a few seconds, stir the gravy and continue heating.

 In the freezer: Place the leftover in an airtight container and freeze for up to 3 months.
 To thaw the frozen Salisbury steaks, place it while frozen in the microwave and heat it for a few minutes.
 Bring it out of the microwave, stir it and then microwave it for a few minutes until thoroughly heated.

 Can I freeze the Salisbury Steaks to use later?

-Of course!
-You can make the patties, and after shaping them, place them on a baking sheet lined with parchment paper.
+Of course, you can!
+You can make the patties and place them on a baking sheet lined with parchment paper after shaping them.
 Place the baking sheet with the patties in the freezer for 2 hours, and when the patties are completely frozen, place them in a Ziplock bag and freeze.